 More cool stuff you can do is letting people share specific stuff.
-For example, on your product comparison site you can suggest sentences to share like "The Gillette 4-blade razor is 6x more powerful than the Dollar Shave
+For example, on your product comparison site you can suggest sentences to share like "The Gillette 4-blade razor is 6x more powerful than the Dollar https://nomadlist.com/cities-with-fastinternet-safe-for-women-to-travel-alonenear-a-beach

-Club 2-blade".
+Shave Club 2-blade".
 Something like that.
 Program your site to make dynamic sentences that explain the current state of your app the user is in, but in human language.